-You will receive an individual adoption certificate, showing a picture of the bust of your choice and inscribed with your name of the parson to whom you want to give or dedicate it.
+You will receive an individual adoption certificate, showing a picture of the bust of your choice and inscribed with your name or the name of the person to whom you want to give or dedicate it.

 Site visits

 You are invited to follow all the stages of the restoration of the bust on visits to the workshops.